Thyroid Issues

 Luteinized Unruptured Follicle (LUF)

 This cyst is caused by a normal sequence of ovulatory events that come to a halt when the egg remains stuck in the follicle that is supposed to release it.
 With charting, LUF can be deceptive because fertile-quality cervical fluid is produced and is accompanied by the temperature shift that accompanies ovulation.
 LUF can lead some women to believe they’re pregnant with a delay in bleeding.
 Taking an HCG blood test will help to clarify the situation when the test returns a negative result.
 Just as with Follicular Cysts, they usually resolve on their own by day 5 of your next cycle.
-If it does not resolve, it can be treated with a progesterone injection.
+If it does not resolve, it can be treated with progesterone therapy.

 Corpus Luteum Cyst (CL)